 Chamomile from the Greek ‘chamaimelon’, or ‘earth apple’, is the description of its delicious scent.
 The energy of chamomile promotes peace and calming, and is a potent relaxation agent, helpful in facilitating meditation.

 In crushing Cinnamon Bark, we release its warm, spicy aroma and benefit from its properties as a circulatory stimulant.
 This warming spice increases blood flow and is particularly good in cold-weather products like warming body oils and bath blends.

-Coconut & Palm Oil is a gentle (and softening) surfactant derived from the fatty acids of coconut and lipped of Palm Oil.
-Used in combination Coconut and Palm Oil provided 100% gentle sulfate-free cleansing.
-Note this is a Non-GMO ingredent
+Coconut is a gentle (and softening) surfactant derived from the fatty acids of coconut.
+Used in combination with other plant ingredients, Coconut provides 100% gentle sulfate-free cleansing.
+Note this is a Non-GMO ingredient.

 Cranberry Seed Oil